Ailoso/KopruluAchievements/docs/setup/ui-changes.md

 </div>
 </div>

-Find the section labeled `User Profile Achievement Listboxes`, under it there’s a frame called `DevAchievementsListboxContainerTemplate` containing a sample of 4 active listboxes, if more were required simply copy paste one of the frames under it and increase the number.
+Find the section labeled `User Profile Achievement Listboxes`, under it there’s a frame called `DevAchievementsListboxContainerTemplate` containing a sample of 4 active listboxes, if more is required simply copy and paste one of the frames under it and increase the number.

 The Handle Property must also have it’s value increased